squidypal/LastOneStanding_FusionGamemode/README.md

 # ```Github info```

-This mod is packed full of comments explainging what's going on, if you're interested in making custom fusion gamemodes, this would be a good place to start!
+This mod is packed full of comments explainging what's going on.
+If you're interested in making custom fusion gamemodes, this would be a good place to start!

 ## <p align="right">```Installation```